tlorien/fountain-screenwriter/README.md

 Find support, report issues, or contribute here on GitHub.

-If you enjoyed using this project, and are interested in supporting it's future development, you can make a patronage here :D Thank you for reading and for all of your support!
+If you enjoyed using this project, and are interested in supporting it's future development, you can make a patronage here:

 [![Donate](https://img.shields.io/badge/Donate-BuyMeACoffee-orange)](https://www.buymeacoffee.com/tlorien)

+ Thank you for reading and for all of your support!

 ## 📜 License
 Distributed under the GPL-3.0 license.
 See `LICENSE` for details.